World Wide Access: Accessible Web Design

-A consistent design and appearance makes it easier for visitors to locate the specific information they seek.
-For example, a feature presented on every page, such as a standard navigation menu or logo for the site should always appear in the same place.
-A clear, consistent presentation will especially assist people with visual impairments or learning disabilities who have difficulty using disorganized navigation schemes.
+A consistent design and look makes it easier for visitors to navigate through the hypertext and find the information you want to provide.
+For example, features presented on every page, such as a standard navigation menu or logo for the site, should always appear in the same place.
+A carefully planned organizational scheme will help everyone use your site.
+A clear, consistent presentation will especially assist people with learning disabilities who have difficulty following disorganized presentations.

 - Use standard HTML.

-Hypertext Markup Language (HTML) is the standard code used to create websites.
-HTML was designed to be a universal format outside the bounds of proprietary software and computer operating systems.
-The code tells a web browser where to find and how to display information.
-Using standard HTML as defined by the W3C will ensure that your content can be accessed by all browsers used by visitors to your site.
-Avoid tags, features, and plug-ins that are available to only one brand or version of a browser.
+Hypertext Markup Language (HTML) is the standardized code used to create Web sites.
+The code works with tags that tells a Web browser where to find and how to display your information.
+HTML was designed to be a universal format outside the bounds of proprietary software and computer languages.
+While non-standard tags exist, using standard HTML tags will ensure that your content can be accessed by all browsers used by visitors to your site.
+Avoid tags, such as

 - Caption video and transcribe other audio.